- Eat Where Elvis Ate! The Dogs Are Extraordinary! - April 5, 2020

 At least on paper they controlled it.
 In reality, Florida was a vast wilderness inhabited by Indians, free blacks and runaway British slaves before becoming a territory of the United States in 1821.
 Two decades later, in 1845, just after the Second Seminole War, Florida became a state and the boom times began.

 In the 1800’s and early 1900’s, fortunes were being made in the Panhandle from timber and plantation crops.
 Plantations from 1,000 up to 7,000 acres were being farmed.
 But by 1930 and the great depression, most families living in the Panhandle weren’t livin’ off much mor’n pride.
-Times were hard and families were doing all they could to just survive……. which makes the legend of Quincy, Florida all the more compelling.
+Times were hard and families were doing all they could to just survive……. which makes the legend of the “Coca-Cola Millionaires” found in Quincy, Florida all the more compelling.

-And nope, the man ain’t famous for his work expanding the family name, although, come to think of it, he could be.
+And nope, the man ain’t famous for his work expandin’ the family name, although, come to think of it, he could be.

 No, what he’s famous for —— is single handedly changing the fortunes of the town and making Quincy the richest town in America on a per capita basis — at least for a time (1930’s) — than anywhere else in the country.